minadreamer/Credit-Card-Fraud-Detection/README.md

-here is that a customer would rather they be contacted for a
+In the case of criteria 3  that a customer would rather they be contacted for

 ## Methodology